Chinatown, Philadelphia: Landmarks

 The Chinatown Friendship Gate at 10th and Arch Street is a symbol of cultural exchange and friendship between Philadelphia and its Chinese sister city of Tianjin.
 Launched by the Port Agreement signed in Tianjin, China, on November 11, 1982, the Gate was commissioned by the Department of Commerce and the Department of Public Property.
 It was completed in the winter of 1983-84 and dedicated on January 31, 1984.

 The Gate is the first authentic Chinese Gate built in America by artisans from China.
 Weighing about 88 tons and standing 40 feet high, the Gate has bright colors and elaborate designs that reflect early Chinese imperial construction.
 It has themes of mythical creatures and graphic patterns typical of the Ming and Qing Dynasties.
 A procession of mythical animals is featured on tiles.
 The phoenix is meant to ensure good luck.
 The dragon, said to have the magical power of retaining water in its mouth, is intended to protect the structure of the Gate and the community from fire.
 The four traditional Chinese characters on both sides of the Gate are, "費城華埠" (Fèichéng huá bù), which means Philadelphia Chinatown.

 The Gate was repainted in 2008 with the help of Tianjin artisans using ancient techniques and traditional materials and funded by the City of Philadelphia and the help of Philadelphia Chinatown Development Corporation.
 The Gate was rededicated on November 19, 2008.

 Culinary attractions

 933-935 Race Street in Philadelphia's Chinatown; both buildings have been named to the Philadelphia Register of Historic Places.

 Chinatown features a large number of restaurants featuring East Asian cuisines.
 10th Street and Race Street host nearly a dozen different Hong Kong-style bakery cafes.
 Furthermore, there are restaurants serving Cantonese, Fujianese, Northern, Sichuan, and Taiwanese cuisine.
 Numerous restaurants in Philadelphia's Chinatown feature other Asian cuisines, such as Burmese, Japanese, Korean, and Vietnamese.

 Transportation

 The Chinatown station on SEPTA's Broad-Ridge Spur is located at 8th and Vine streets, and Jefferson Station serving SEPTA Regional Rail is only a block from the Chinatown Friendship Gate.
 Jefferson Station is located in the neighborhood and SEPTA provides local bus transportation to the area.
 PATCO Speedline also provides service to Chinatown via its recently-reopened Franklin Square station.

-At one time China Airlines provided a private complimentary bus service from the Holy Redeemer Church in the Philadelphia Chinatown to John F. Kennedy International Airport in New York City to facilitate transportation for passengers for its flights to Taipei, Taiwan.